lysabinja14-saly/portfolio/README.md

 - Refined Justice Chatbot SaaS product vision, design, and implementation using Figma, Infinity (for backlog management)

 # Project Coordinator
-- Represented and led project operations from _Kinshasa to Burundi_ in partneship with Help a Child(HAC) Burundi to implement a web, mobile,and USSD application for small and medium entrepreneurs with the mission to bridge urban and rural entrepreneurs for equal sales and growth opportunities.
+- Represented and led project operations from _Kinshasa to Burundi_ in partneship with Help a Child(HAC) Burundi to implement a web, mobile and USSD application to bridge rural and urban entrepreneurship to enable equal sales and growth opportunities for small and medium entrepreneurs with the mission
    -  Visit the Video: https://drive.google.com/file/d/1q1om0Zm0iwkPSiSZ07gCMKwuAaXzhG8g/view?usp=sharing